glide-browser/glide/src/glide/docs/contributing.md

 You must point to the `path:dist/*.js` file instead of the `path:.ts` file as Firefox's test runner does not yet support directly running TS files.

-The typical naming convention is `path:browser_$name.ts` but you can choose to use a different name.
+The naming convention tests must follow is `path:browser_$name.ts`.

 A typical test file looks like this: